COVID-19 Financial Resources

 - Tax Relief: The California Department of Tax and Fee Administration is providing relief and extensions for filing business tax returns.

-- Business Loans: The California Infrastructure and Economic Development Bank is providing $50 million in disaster loan guarantees to small businesses (with up to 750 employees) that do not qualify for federal loans.
+- Business Loans: The California Infrastructure and Economic Development Bank provides loan guarantees to small businesses needing assistance to overcome economic injury caused by COVID-19.

 - Unemployment Benefits: As part of the federal CARES Act, EDD is providing Pandemic Unemployment Assistance to unemployed Californians who are business owners, self-employed, independent contractors, or who have limited work history or not usually eligible for regular state UI benefits, and who are out of business or have significantly reduced services as a direct result of COVID-19.